anbuselvan1519/Exp-7-Synchornous-counters-/README.md

-# Exp-6-Synchornous-counters - up counter and down counter
+# Experiment-06 Synchornous counters up counter

+## NAME: ANBUSELVAN.S
+## REGISTER NUMBER: 23005959

-### AIM: To implement 4 bit up and down counters and validate  functionality.
+## AIM: To implement 4 bit up and down counters and validate  functionality.

-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+## HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+## SOFTWARE REQUIRED:   Quartus prime

-### THEORY
+## THEORY:

-## UP COUNTER
+### UP COUNTER

 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).

 The counter (“count“) value will be evaluated at every positive (rising) edge of the clock (“clk“) cycle.